 |Longer dyneema guys were the first mods.
 A Trailstar with Pitchlocs might look a bit like this from the side.|

-Allow at least 3 hours in 2 sessions to do all the mods: seam sealing, UV Proofing (a quick spray and wipe with Tent and Gear SolarProof), replacing all guys with 3mm cord and toggles, adding zip pulls, insert hanging lines, shock cord loops and peg pulls.
+Allow at least 3 hours in 2 sessions to do all the mods: seam sealing, UV Proofing (a quick spray and wipe with Tent and Gear SolarProof.
+This should be replaced after rain events), replacing all guys with 3mm cord and toggles, adding zip pulls, cut and insert hanging lines, shock cord loops on panel lifters plus prepare cord (add extra pegs) and peg pulls.
 A Tyvek groundsheet/tarp with hems and grommets is another 2 hours.

 Both StratoSpires have a similar design, varying in just dimensions.
 I discovered one way to derive the flysheet panel geometry is to start off with making a 2 pole version of the MLD Trailstar.
 I drew 2 overlapping hexagons showing the 10 equilateral triangle sections (2 sections are shared in the overlapping portion).
 The poles are at the centres of the hexagons.
 Now remove one triangular panel from each diagonally opposite end and draw the remaining panels together and join the gaps with zips.
 By gathering the panels together in this way you add the third dimension to the structure.
 You end up with an 8 triangle panel structure with an elongated hexagonal footprint.
 Logical and elegant.
 From that point the design gets scaled, various dimensions get adjusted and so on to give any number of shelter variations.
 Pitchloc corners are then added to the 2 main roof triangle panels to lift the ground contacting vertices for more useable volume.